swift-emacs/swift-mode/README.md

 foo(Bar < A,
           B > (c)) // constructing Bar with two type arguments and a value
 ```
-The Swift compiler disambiguates this case using tokens after `>`, but those tokens may not available in editing time.
+The Swift compiler disambiguates this case using tokens after `>`, but those tokens may not available at editing time.
 We use some heuristic for this.

 Another example is difficulty of handling of colons.
 We have to pair all `?` and `:` of conditional operators to decide indentation.
 This is a future work.